jhogan/core/STYLE.md

 testing object identity.

-Also, it's possible that an object could override the `__eq__` method, which would change the meaing of `==` when testing object equality, thus having an adverse impact on reliability.
+Also, it's possible that an object could override the `__eq__` method, which would change the meaning of `==` when testing object equality, thus having an adverse impact on reliability.

 ### Exceptions